thapakazi/projects/README.md

 ## Projects

 - [blink-n-yawn](./blink-n-yawn/) - Eye blink and yawn counter using FaceMesh
 - [blink-n-jump](./blink-n-jump/) - A poc game to jump dinosaur with eye blink
+- [nod-man](./nod-man/) - Endless Pac-Man controlled by head movements